CaptainDreamcast/prism/README.md

 # libtari - Library for Dreamcast / Windows game development

 A loose collection of components that are often used in games (e.g.: physics, collisions, animations, etc.).
-The Dreamcast part works with KallistiOS, the Windows part with SDL.
+The Dreamcast part requires KallistiOS, the Windows part requires SDL.

+## Dreamcast Usage
+Clone in your `$(KOS_ROOT)/addons` folder and compile this library with `make`.
+Link with `-ltari` when linking your game.
+Include header files with `<tari/*.h>`.

 The most important components are as follows:

 ## Wrapper / Screen handling
 Used with `#include <tari/wrapper.h>`
 This is the easiest way to use the library.

 Small example for a main function:
 ```C
   setGameName("THE BEST GAME EVER");